christianacca/web-api-starter/docs/github-app-creation.md

 The process is divided into responsibilities between three teams:

-- **Dev Team**: Generates ServiceNow ticket request with environment-specific details
+- **Dev Team**: Generates Product Ops Portal request details with environment-specific details
 - **GitHub Admin Team**: Creates the GitHub App for the specified environment, generates credentials, and provides initial configuration
 - **App Admin Team**: Uploads credentials to Azure Key Vault for the specified environment
 - **Dev Team**: Configures App ID and Installation ID for the environment in the application code